nguyenminhtuan251006-netizen/oaqjp-final-project-emb-ai/README.md

-# Emotion Detector
+# Final Project - Emotion Detector

-This project is an Emotion Detection application using Watson NLP.
+This is the Final Project for the Emotion Detector application.

 ## Project Details

+This project uses Watson NLP to analyze text and detect emotions.

-The application analyzes input text and detects the following emotions:
+The application detects the following emotions:

 - Anger
 - Disgust